Hablamos Español Insurance Companies We Work With

 A real example

-A business recovered from a fire but ran out of business income coverage before reopening, because the limit was never resized.
+Picture a business that recovered from a fire but ran out of business income coverage before reopening, because the limit was never resized to its real recovery time.
+Figures here are illustrative.
+The shape of the gap is the point, and whether any policy responds is subject to its terms.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.